Assembly relationships

 Joints

-A Joint is a mechanical relationship that defines the relative position and motion between 2 components in an assembly.
+A Joint is a mechanical assembly relationship that defines the relative position and motion between two components in an assembly.
+You use Joint Origins (custom coordinate systems) to snap components together.

 As you design an assembly with moving components, simulating motion is an important part of the prototyping process.